WilliamASC22/arqivo-ai/README.md

 Arqivo AI helps users review case-style text by breaking it into useful parts.

-It can help with:
+It can help users:

-* Summarizing a case in simple language
+Summarize a case in simple language

-* Finding missing documents or missing information
+Find missing documents or missing information

-* Explaining possible risk level
+Explain possible risk level

-* Identifying deadlines or time-sensitive language
+Identify deadlines or time-sensitive language

-* Recommending next steps
+Recommend next steps

-* Drafting a response message
+Draft a response message

-* Creating a review-ready report
+Create a review-ready report

-* Showing which agents or checks were used
+Show which agents or checks were used

-* Creating an audit-style record of the workflow
+Create an audit-style record of the workflow

+Build a clean case packet before using the AI

 The goal is not to replace a human reviewer.
 The goal is to help a human reviewer understand the case more quickly.